Vivian looks forward to 'fruitful' talks with Asean counterparts

-PHNOM PENH - Foreign Minister Vivian Balakrishnan met his Asean counterparts in Phnom Penh on Tuesday (Aug 2), ahead of an official bloc meeting on Wednesday.
+Foreign Minister Vivian Balakrishnan met his Asean counterparts in Phnom Penh yesterday, ahead of an official bloc meeting today.

 He also met the foreign ministers of Greece and Timor-Leste after arriving in the Cambodian capital to attend the 55th Asean Foreign Ministers' Meeting (AMM) and related meetings.

-The minister added that he was looking forward to the AMM on Wednesday, which will be the regional grouping's first in-person session since Covid-19 hit.
+The minister added that he was looking forward to the AMM today, which will be the regional grouping's first in-person sessions since Covid-19 hit.

 "Anticipating fruitful and wide-ranging discussions with my counterparts on key geopolitical developments and how Asean can emerge stronger from the pandemic," he said.